deirdresm/RayTracer/README.md

 Many of the various projects for Swift are largely UI based, but Swift is a general-purpose language, so I wanted to try a project that wasn't UI based to get a feel for using the language in a different way.

-It's been a (ObiWan voice) *long time* (ObiWan voice) since I've done significant geometry work.
+It's been a (ObiWan voice) *long time* since I've done significant geometry work.
 I've always had an interest in geometry ever since my mom got me [Cundy and Rollett's book *Mathematical Models*](https://en.wikipedia.org/wiki/Mathematical_Models_(Cundy_and_Rollett)) to placate me when I had an unfortunate math teacher, but I never went as far as I could have with it.

+### One Motivation for Doing This

+Last year, I was sick with COVID (and post-COVID) most of the year.
+During the active phase of the illness, I would sometimes see rooms change what [Platonic solid they were](https://en.wikipedia.org/wiki/Platonic_solid).
+While I was walking, typically. ([This is called Alice in Wonderland Syndrome](https://en.wikipedia.org/wiki/Alice_in_Wonderland_syndrome) and has been associated with both viruses and migraines, and guess what I had both of?)

+Anyhow, I thought it would be interesting to be able to visually model it because it's hard for other people to envision what I experienced, especially when I talk about walls sliding away.
+That was a couple of weeks of some *very* disorienting spacial perceptions.

+### Current Status

-Currently: on chapter 5, the beginnings of intersections.
+Currently: on chapter 5, transformations and translations.

-## Design Thoughts

-1. Much though Cucumberish looks cool and expressive, I'm going to stick with XCTest for the tests.
-(Update: I may switch to Quick at some point just because this is a good kind of project for adding that.)
-2. I find it fascinating that things that could be structs in Swift are classes…e.g., Tuple.
-That allows for inheritance you can't get with a struct, but also the behavior of a struct and a class is different.
-(Fun tidbit: Swift's Double is a struct.)
-3. I considered having Tuple wrap SceneKit's ScnVector4…that's a struct, so it can't be straight inheritance.
-Point and Vector also logically inherit from Tuple.
-So.
-(Changing these to protocols may work, but I'll look at it later on.
-But Point/Vector/Tuple as implemented are more tightly coupled than most protocol structs are.)

 ## Chapter 5

-This book was basically easy until Chapter 5, because the math got ahead of my brain fairly early on.
+This book was basically easy until Chapter 5, because the visualization of the concepts got ahead of me fairly early on.
 What I struggled with at first was why a sphere's intersection with a ray should be a float, not a point.

-Then I realized that, while I'd been thinking about it from the sphere's POV, it's really where along the ray that point is, and you only need a floating point number to represent that (given that there's already a known direction).
-Later on, this will also translate into time, but we're not doing that part yet.
+Then I realized that, while I'd been thinking about it from the sphere's POV, it's really where along the ray that point is, and you only need a floating point number to represent that (given that there's already a known direction and origin).

 I read the intersection calculations several times, as well as some other implementations, and finally decided to just literally transcribe the book's description into Swift.
 Voila!

+### Transformations and translations

+> Want to translate your sphere away from the ray?
+That’s just the same as translating the ray away from the sphere, in the opposite direction […].

+*sounds of brain matter splattering*

+I'm so used to thinking of spacial things being (relatively) fixed that the idea of different things being in different spaces and perceptions suddenly, just to make calculation easier, is a real mindbender.

 ### Intersections, a set of

-In reading, it seems that a lot of people have interpreted [Intersection] to be a property of the Intersection class, where I think it more properly should be attached to the ray.
+In reading, it seems that a lot of people have interpreted [Intersection] to be a property of the Intersection struct (or class), where I think it more properly should be attached to the ray.
 It's what the ray hit, right?

 Also, I see no reason (at this point) not to make it a set, which can be filtered pretty easily.
-Though…that could break the tangent special case.
+Though…that could break the tangent special case (where there is one hit on a sphere instead of two).
 For that reason, I'm going to make it an array.

 So, for the tests relating to multiple intersections, I'm going to add a ray where there wasn't already one.

+I'd previously called the t-value of Intersection distance, so I'm keeping that.

 ## Other Implementations